 - Conclusion and Fee Request

-Additionally, Plaintiff requests here attorneys fees and costs for making the instant Motion and the previous efforts to convince Defendant to comply with its obligation to produce a privilege log.
+Additionally, Plaintiff requests her attorney fees and costs for making the instant Motion and the previous efforts to convince the Defendant to comply with its obligation to produce a privilege log.
 Factors which support an award of fees include the following:

 - Defendant, even after being given an additional 2 weeks to provide the belated log, did not.

 - Defendant claimed, on the timing of its log, that it would be “awhile.”
 Although asked, Defendant never clarified what its time frame for production of the log was.

 - Defendant also claimed that there was a significant amount of privileged documents, supporting its delay in producing the log.
 Especially, on April 14, Defendant’s counsel claimed that: “There are many such items of correspondence thus this may take a while to prepare.”
 However, Defendant also claims that “no documents have been withheld on grounds of work product privilege” and only objected to two requests based on the attorney-client privilege (Requests #18 and 79).

 - Defendant asserted the work product privilege, while at the same time saying that there are no documents being withheld for that privilege.

 - Defendant’s response to Request 18 is clearly improper, a fact even clear without the Defendant’s log.
 Homestead, Inc. is not the Defendant’s attorneys’ client.
 Defendant has stated many times that Homestead, Inc. was not Plaintiff’s employer, it should be dropped from this case, and it had nothing to do with the Plaintiff’s termination.